 Practical help from careers

 Careers appointments: To help you prepare for interviews we offer two types of appointments with career consultants, each lasting 45 minutes:

 - Interview preparation sessions are an informal chat to inform you of the kinds of questions you're likely to face, and everything else you should expect.

 - Mock interviews are more formal sessions where you will be asked the type of questions you are likely to face at interview by the adviser, who will then offer you constructive feedback and advice on your performance.

 You can choose either one of these sessions or both depending on how confident you feel and how your previous experiences have gone.
-Give us a call now on 01274 234991 to discuss the best appointment for you.
+Log in to My Career and Employability Centre and choose a 45 minute appointment stating which type of appointment you'd like.